UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

-Our college is accredited by the International Association for Distance Learning.
-Further accreditations and/or validations, if they exist, are given on individual course pages on our site, and may vary from course to course.
+Accreditations and/or validations, if they apply, are given on individual course pages on our site, and may vary from course to course.
 Please refer to the pages covering the courses you are interested in.

 Many of our courses are now accredited by ACCPH -

 If you are outside the UK and wish to use one of our courses for private practice, it is your responsibility to contact the appropriate authorities or professional bodies in your country to see which types of training they will accept.
 We cannot do this for you.
 In many cases there will be specific local requirements that can only be met by study in your own country.

 Please read the course web pages carefully.
-If you do not see the type of accreditation you need on the course web page, that means that the course does not have that form of accreditation.
+If you do not see the specific type of accreditation you need on the course web page, that means that the course does not have that form of accreditation.